• Skip to primary navigation

 Garnish

-• 2 tbsp finely chopped tomatoes or pomegranate seeds
+• 2 tablespoon finely chopped tomatoes or pomegranate seeds

 Instructions